Table of Contents

 400 mm, M12x1

 It may also be possible to install stainless steel brake hoses.
-These are more expensive than their rubber counterparts but their stainless steel sheath makes them more durable, protecting the pipes against external influences, cracks and abrasion.
-You can compare a range of front and rear brake hoses in our catalogue.
+These are more expensive than their rubber counterparts, but their stainless steel sheath makes them more durable, protecting the pipes against external influences, cracks and abrasion.
+Check and compare the range of front and rear brake hoses in our catalogue.

 QUICK BRAKE Brake hose